zng-ui/zng/TODO/_current.md

-* Create alias trait for animatable.
+* Fix property value if expression.

 * Default scale factor of rendered window icon like in image.

 * Fix easing functions and modifiers.